waleedt/MatrixSizeInBytes/README.md

 DESCRIPTION:

-  Compute m emnory requirement of a matrix
+  Compute memnory requirement of a matrix

 INPUT: